Zh-cy/DeepVO/README.md

 this is to to evaluate results quantitatively
 changes:
 KITTI_odometry_evaluation_tool/evaluation.py
-line31 change that folder
-line657 change that folder

 * ### dataset.py
 chose your sequences to train or to test
-line33
-line134

 * ### dp_train.py
 before training make a checkpoint saving folder to save the checkpoints like 1_lstm, 2_lstm...